Try the Full Power of Brosix with 10% lifetime discount!

 Aristotle's model of communication

 Aristotle’s model of communication is perhaps the oldest communication model most people are familiar with.
 Dating back to 300 BC, the model examines how people present messages in a persuasive, impactful manner.
-Aristotle said in order to communicate effectively, we need to consider these 5 elements within any communication event:
+Aristotle said that to communicate effectively, we need to consider these 5 elements within any communication event:

 • The Speaker: The person delivering the message